 Board of Directors

-The Board consists of eight directors of which two are independent directors elected by the Ordinary General Meeting by secret ballot for a period of three years renewable.
+The Board consists of nine members, two of whom are independent directors.
+The Board members are elected by the Ordinary General Meeting via secret ballot for a renewable three-year term.
 The full Board meets for a minimum of four times each year.
-The Board of Directors is accountable to the Company’s shareholders and other stakeholders to ensure that NFH is managed in a safe and sound manner, and with an appropriate balance between financial performance and fulfilment of its public purpose.
+The Board of Directors is accountable to the Group’s shareholders and other stakeholders for ensuring that NFH operates in a responsible and sustainable manner while fulfilling its public purpose.

 Board Committees